Porgramming-Hero-web-course/batch-4-assignment-1-abuyousuf75/blog-3.md

-//Why are Type Guards Necessary?
+Hello everyone in this blog we will learn about :Why are Type Guards Necessary?
 Discuss Various Types of Type Guards and Their Use Cases.

-Hello everyone in this blog we will learn about : what is type guards in typescript an why it's necessary and various types of type guards and their use cases.

-what is type guards in ts : sopuse we have a function and it's will return any type data and we have 3
+Why Type Guards Necessary : 1. to mantain code conditonal or type specafic 2. for saifty 3. relaibale code

+There are three types of type guards in TypeScript: typeof, instanceof, and user-defined.

+use case (typeof):  sopuse we have a condition when we need verify a use is normal user or admin or guest : const user = 'user' | 'guest' | 'admin'

+to handel this kind of  situation we need typeof check,